EvictionLab/eviction-lab-website/content/about/page-content/research-team-bios/anne-kat.es.md

 childof: research-team-bios
 title: Anne Kat Alexander
 abbrev: aalexander
-position: Faculty Assistant
+position: Program Coordinator/Research Staff
 date: 2017-11-26T03:46:25.603Z
 image: /images/bios/aalexander_full.jpg
 thumb: /images/bios/aalexander_thumb.jpg
 weight: 1030
 ---
-Anne Kat is a recent graduate of Brandeis University, where she received a BA in English and Creative Writing.
-She is the Faculty Assistant in the Eviction Lab.
-Her bachelor's thesis considered issues of chronic low mood and hopelessness in early modern poetry, which may be why she sticks to reading murder mysteries and YA these days.
-Since arriving in the Northeast from Austin, Texas, she has discovered the season of fall.
-Four years later, it continues to surprise and impress her.
+Anne Kat Alexander is a researcher and project manager at the Eviction Lab and an incoming evening JD student at the University of Maryland Carey School of Law.
+Her recent work focuses on eviction policy during the COVID-19 pandemic, and has appeared in Indiana Health Law Review and the Washington Post.
+She earned her B.A. at Brandeis University in 2018.